Scottish Futures Trust 'makes £131m capital spending savings'

-"The savings SFT achieved last year, in collaboration with a wide range of public sector bodies, allow us to deliver more - more houses and schools, more health and community projects."'No consolation'
+"The savings SFT achieved last year, in collaboration with a wide range of public sector bodies, allow us to deliver more - more houses and schools, more health and community projects."

 The Scottish Conservatives said the SFT profits came as "no consolation" at a time when a new hospital for sick children in Edinburgh, which is being funded by the SFT, was facing delays of more than five years.